Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-3veZ5xlZQB8.md

 ### Transcript

-> i don't want to leave the planet after finishing the story but what about the the food court don't you want to visit the food court food court
+> I don't want to leave the planet after finishing the story but what about the the food court don't you want to visit the food court food court